 My Story

-One night I was watching a documentary on Misty Copeland, the principal ballerina of American Ballet School.
-My beautiful friend Monique who was always there for me and incredible support was doing Barre class together.
-We spoke often of Misty.
-Misty’s story of being told she wasn’t good enough was an inspiration to me.
-I became obsessed with painting her.
-The painting on my home page is the painting to date that I am most proud of “Grande Jeté”.
-This painting is now hanging in a private collection in NSW.
-The owner of this painting is another inspirational woman, I met on my journey, and we keep in touch to this day.
+One evening, I was watching a documentary on Misty Copeland, the principal ballerina of the American Ballet Theatre.
+My dear friend Monique, who had been a constant source of support, often spoke of Misty.
+Her story of overcoming doubt and being told she wasn’t good enough resonated deeply with me.
+Inspired by her, I became obsessed with painting Misty.
+The piece I’m most proud of to date, “Grande Jeté,” was born from that inspiration.
+It now resides in a private collection in New South Wales, owned by another remarkable woman I met along my journey.
+We remain in touch to this day.

-It is now 2020, with courage and conviction I have launched my website, and for the first time in my life, I am displaying my artwork for the world to see.
-Covid-19, thank you for the time and clarity that has enabled me to take this next step.
+By 2020, with renewed courage and a sense of purpose, I launched my website and for the first time shared my artwork with the world.
+The COVID-19 pandemic, though challenging in many ways, gave me the time and clarity I needed to take this next step.

 Nat15.jpeg